Luzerne County assistance programs.

 - Other services include a legal clinic, thrift store, employment resources, clothing, and many assistance programs for senior citizens among others.
 Find more details on Luzerne County St. Vincent assistance programs.

-Low income holiday programs are available.
+Free low income holiday programs are available.
 They kick off for Thanksgiving and Christmas, and residents are given free Christmas toys to kids, food to households including single moms, meals for the homeless and lonely, and much more.
-Find Luzerne County Christmas and holiday assistance programs.
+Turkey dinners may be served too.
+Find Luzerne County free Christmas and holiday assistance programs.

 Free legal aid, including foreclosures